crsl4/julia-workshop/lectures/session4-other-tools.md

 - [BenchmarkTools.jl](https://github.com/JuliaCI/BenchmarkTools.jl): performance tracking of Julia code
 - [Traceur.jl](https://github.com/JunoLab/Traceur.jl): You run your code, it tells you about any obvious performance traps

+---
+class: left, top

+# Exercise

+**Instructions:** Choose one function that was defined in the previous sessions and test its performance with `@time`, `@allocated` or whatever profiling tools you choose

+**Time:** 5 minutes

+_Optional:_ Re-write the function in R or python and run it through julia with `RCall` or `PyCall`.
+Compare the performance with the julia implementation.